XpiritCommunityEvents/HOL/settinguprepository.md

 # If time permits: Create a Branch Rule
 By now your repository at GitHub has content and we can now protecting our branches against unwanted direct updates.
 This is a very common setup in the enterprise.
-In this excersise we will create a branch rule that prevents you to commit to the main branch direct and require you to create a pull request.
+In this excursive we will create a branch rule that prevents you to commit to the main branch direct and require you to create a pull request.

-In your GitHub repo goto the settings tab and click the branches option as shown here:
+In your GitHub repo go to the settings tab and click the branches option as shown here:
 ![branch protection rules](images/branch-protection-rules.png)

 Now add a new rule and define which branch you want to protect. e.g. provide the pattern name `main`